 “There’s a hole in the bucket, dear Liza, dear Liza…”

 It wasn’t a hole in the bucket that Henry had a problem with.
-It was a hole somewhere on the roof.
+It was a hole somewhere on the roof that was letting the rain water in.

-The bucket on the ceiling was doing its job.
-It was just a pain for Henry to keep having to empty it.
-The roof was leaking and even though containers in ceiling attics are plentiful in Sydney houses, Liz was not happy with this solution.
+Even though the bucket on the ceiling was doing its job, it was just a pain for Henry to keep having to empty it.
+There are plenty of containers in ceiling attics in Sydney houses.
+It is a good temporary solution to stop damage to ceilings – but Liz was not happy with this stop gap measure.

 Difficult situations like the one that Henry found himself in with the roof leak, are quite common after a rainstorm event.